ScienceComputing/Python_Programming/Data_Structure_Algorithm/Insertion_Sort.md

 Let's walk through the insertion_sort algorithm using the list [4, 3, 7, 2]:

-- Start with the second element (3): compare 3 with the first element 4.Since 3 is less than 4, swap them.
+- Start with the second element (3): compare 3 with the first element 4.
+Since 3 is less than 4, swap them.
 Now the list looks like [3, 4, 7, 2].
 - Move to the third element (7): compare 7 with the previous element 4.
 No swap is needed because 7 is greater than 4.
 The list remains [3, 4, 7, 2].
 - Move to the fourth element (2): compare 2 with the previous element 7.
 2 is less, so swap 2 and 7.
 Now the list is [3, 4, 2, 7].
 Now compare 2 with 4.
 Again, 2 is less, so swap 2 and 4.
 The list is now [3, 2, 4, 7].
 Compare 2 with 3.
 2 is less, so swap 2 and 3.
 The list becomes [2, 3, 4, 7].